Platform · Migration

 Supported Paths

-Choose the migration method that fits the source system.
+Choose the migration method that matches the source system.

-Azotte supports more than one path because every legacy system owns a different part of the subscription reality.
-Migration can start from files, APIs, known provider mappings, or managed command flows.
+Every legacy platform owns a different part of the subscription reality.
+Azotte supports migration from files, APIs, known provider mappings, and managed command flows.

 Guided migration workflows